 Maintaining a Positive Company Culture in a Post-COVID World

 In the post-COVID time where organizations struggle to balance a return to the office (or not), maintaining a positive company culture through the post-pandemic shifts remains a top priority.
-Many see a positive organizational culture as essential to workplace productivity, team happiness and organizational success.
+In fact, many see a positive organizational culture as essential to workplace productivity, team happiness and organizational success.

 Indeed.
-Current research suggests that most of today’s leaders and employees believe positive culture will differentiate one company from the next.
-It also greatly impacts recruitment, employee retention, brand reputation, productivity, efficiency and organizational growth.
+Current research suggests the majority of today’s leaders and employees believe positive culture will differentiate one company from the next.
+It also has a huge impact on recruitment, employee retention, brand reputation, productivity, efficiency and organizational growth.
 In other words, it simply makes each day better.
-Those that feel happy and valued in their work attribute it to their company’s positive culture.
-That company-wide energy inspires people to do great things with enthusiasm.
+Those who feel happy and valued in their work attribute it to their company’s positive culture.
+It’s that company-wide energy that inspires people to do great things with enthusiasm.
 Yet some worry that corporate culture may be too fragile to survive across a disparate workforce.

 What Is Company Culture?

 Before we get into the importance of a positive culture, let’s start with its definition.
-Company culture is shaped by how people in our companies act, how they treat each other, how they treat anyone who interacts with them and how they communicate.
-In a cohesive, positive culture, group members share similar beliefs and core values (aka guiding principles) that each individual lives by at Work and in their personal lives.
+Company culture is shaped by the way people in our companies act, how they treat each other, how they treat anyone who interacts with them and how they communicate.
+In a cohesive, positive culture, group members share similar beliefs and core values (aka guiding principles) that each individual lives by at work and in their personal lives.

 Why Is Positive Company Culture So Important?

-A company’s culture influences how people within that organization function.
+A company’s culture influences every aspect of how people within that organization function.
 For starters, a positive culture gives a company a distinct advantage.
 The right culture can: